 From concrete seawalls in China that now cover 60% of the mainland coast, to the biggest terrestrial machines ever built in Germany, to psychedelic potash mines in Russia’s Ural Mountains, to metal festivals in the closed city of Norilsk, to the devastated Great Barrier Reef in Australia and surreal lithium evaporation ponds in the Atacama desert, the filmmakers have traversed the globe using high end production values and state of the art camera techniques to document evidence and experience of human planetary domination.

 At the intersection of art and science, Anthropocene: The Human Epoch witnesses a critical moment in geological history, providing a provocative and unforgettable experience of our species' impact.

 Interviews with Jennifer Baichwal:

-Our event is sponsored by Film and Video Studies, the English Department, the School of Art, Global Affairs and Global Programs, the Interdisciplinary Curriculum Committee, University Life, Women and Gender Studies, Art and Visual Technology, Environmental and Sustainability Studies, the Institute for a Sustainable Earth, the Office of Sustainability, the Center for Climate Change Communication, and DKA at GMU.
+Our event is sponsored by Film and Video Studies, English Department, School of Art, Global Affairs and Global Programs, CVPA's Kritikos Series: Arts in Context, the Interdisciplinary Curriculum Committee, University Life, Women and Gender Studies, Art and Visual Technology, Environmental and Sustainability Studies, the Institute for a Sustainable Earth, the Office of Sustainability, the Center for Climate Change Communication, and Delta Kappa Alpha at GMU.

 For more information: